Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 **Test Reminder Scheduling:**
 - [X] After checking in, verify reminder is scheduled
 - [X] Note the estimated completion time
-- [TODO] (Hard to test immediately - requires waiting for reminder due time) I THINK I HAVE A CRYOCORE RUNNING RIGHT NOW TO CHECK THAT??
+- [Worked] (Hard to test immediately - requires waiting for reminder due time) I THINK I HAVE A CRYOCORE RUNNING RIGHT NOW TO CHECK THAT??
 HAD TO CHANGE THE CODE A BIT.
 The code is still mad about something, when API is unreachable sometimes randomly, but it stays up, so eh.
 Ah, it has 40 minutes left.

 ### Check-Out Process